 Claudia's PhD project is expected to shed light on the potential impact of climate change on biodiversity in Africa, by looking at the links between drought occurrence, human-wildlife interactions, and potential increase in conflicts.
 Claudia is based at UCL, at the Anthropology department.
 She started her PhD in October 2010.

 Sarah's PhD project focused on the links between human-wildlife conflict and the delivery of ecosystem services in the Gobi desert.
 Sarah is based at UCL, at the Anthropology department.
 She started her PhD in October 2010.

 Gianfranco's PhD project focuses on the use of citizen science in conservation and the potential role of new technology to promote such an approach.
 Based at UCL, Gianfranco aims to explore how games can help raise conservation awareness and generate increased data collection, for the benefit of conservation.
 Gianfranco started his PhD in October 2011.

-Alex's PhD project focuses on predicting habitat suitability for cheetahs in Africa.
-In particular, Alex's work aims to identify recovery areas, where the species could be successfully reintroduced.
-Alex is registered at the department of Geography at UCL, and started his PhD in October 2011.
+Andrew's PhD project focuses on predicting habitat suitability for cheetahs and wild dogs in Africa.
+In particular, his work aims to identify recovery areas, where the species could be successfully reintroduced.
+Andrew is registered at the department of Geography at UCL, and started his PhD in January 2013.